Nobody wants to be far away from their family.

-While the year passed, I didn’t have problem working to my employer.
+While the year passed, I didn’t have problems with my job.
 The only problem was my husband.
 My employer never scolds me, but I get scolded by my husband.
 Not once but every time whenever we talk over the phone.
 The reason?
 That I never called him.
 Truth is, he was the one who never answered when I called.

 Because of that, I seldom talk or hear my son’s voice because my husband said he is often not at home.
 Despite knowing that I was going to call, it repeats every single occasion.
 He is only nice to me when he need money.
 I patiently understood him and tried not to quarrel back because I don't want him to stress and worry about me, even though he always make me stress too.

 December 2013, I went back to the Philippines.
-I was so happy and excited because finally I can see my family be with them especially to my son and husband, even in a few days.
-But…the happiness that I’ve felt only lasted for one day.
+I was so happy and excited because finally I can see my family.
+To be with them, especially my son and husband, even if it's just a few days.
+But...the happiness that I've felt only lasted for one day.
 Because the day later, I found out that my husband, had another woman.
 I pretended that I was happy even I really wanted to cry.
 My heart was really broken and I asked myself, “Why?”

 I built a house for them and provided for them every month.
-Called them often and yet I never complain to them, how tired I am.
+Called them often and yet I never complained to them, how tired I am.
 That was the only way I know that I can give them a better life faster.
-It’s really hard but I keep myself calm and controlled my anger then, for the sake of my son because I don’t want him to get affected, he was still small.
-But before I left, I gave my husband a chance, but…few months later, he did it again like what he did before.
+It’s really hard but I kept myself calm and controlled my anger for the sake of my son because I don't want him to get affected.
+He was still small.
+But before I left, I gave my husband a chance, but...few months later, he did it again like what he did before.